Local Communities & Society

 Green Blue Education Forum(GBEF)

-Under the theme “The Environment We Want to Protect, the Future We Want to Create,” the program invites young people aged 25 and under from across Japan to submit videos presenting their ideas and proposals inspired by hands-on experiences.
+This next-generation development initiative is co-hosted by the Ministry of the Environment and the “Place for Nature-Based Experiences” Research Organization, chaired by Noriko Ishizaka, President of Ishizaka Inc. Under the theme “The Environment We Want to Protect, the Future We Want to Create,” the program invites young people aged 25 and under from across Japan to submit videos presenting their ideas and proposals inspired by hands-on experiences.
 Outstanding submissions are selected and recognized through a review process.
+Launched in 2019, the initiative marked its sixth edition in 2025, which was held at the World Play and Learning Summit within the Osaka-Kansai Expo.
+Through Environmental Education rooted in real-world experiences, we continue to support the social implementation of children’s ideas, helping them connect to and shape the future.

 Affiliated Organizations